bobalob/Azure-VM-HybridUse/README.md

 ## Instructions

-Log in to your Azure account and select a subscription
+Log in to your Azure account and select a subscription.
+If you need the AzureRm Cmdlets, run 'Install-Module AzureRm'

     PS> Login-AzureRmAccount